SCHOOLS

 • CARE: stewarding, caretaking, tending...

-Artists offer six hours per week of service to the community in some form, leading skill-shares, workshops, morning movement lessons on the dance deck, food cultivating clinics, native clay harvesting sessions, forestry stewardship walks, wood-working intros, seaweed foraging excursions, cooking classes that provide daily communal meals, collective publishing projects, all through the lense of the artist.
-Plus weekly work parties focused on seasonal operations like tending the food gardens that feed us.
+Artists offer at least six hours per week of service to the community in some form (like leading skill-shares, workshops, morning movement lessons on the dance deck, food cultivating clinics, native clay harvesting sessions, forestry stewardship walks, wood-working intros, seaweed foraging excursions, cooking classes that provide daily communal meals, collective publishing projects, etc.), all through the lens of the artist.
+Each artist is responible for one aspect of operations on the land, which will be discussed and assigned on the first day.
+Weekly work parties are focused on seasonal operations like processing our firewood that warms us, tending the food gardens that feed us, and generally stewarding the land we enjoy together.

 Program & Calendar